Project type: Waste Management and Compost

 With income from the sale of carbon credits, they plan to establish capacities for the professional recycling of hazardous waste materials, such as e-waste or medical waste, which do not yet exist in Romania.
 In addition, the development of recycling activities in other regions of Romania and Eastern Europe is planned in order to promote the collection, separation and recycling of plastic waste in the spirit of a circular economy.
 GreenTech is the first and only recycling company in Europe to have its activities as a carbon offset project certified by Gold Standard.
 The company and its employees take particular pride in their role as pioneers and ambassadors.

 GreenTech places particular importance on equality.
-Many female employees work in management positions right up to the CEO leadership level.
+226 women are employed, which makes 40% of all positions.
+58% of managerial positions right up to the CEO leadership level are taken by women.

-Nearly 100,000 tonnes of used plastic, primarily PET bottles, are entered into the recycling process and kept away from landfill or incineration each year.
+Over 80,000 tonnes of used plastic, primarily PET bottles, was collected and entered into the recycling process and kept away from landfill or incineration in 2020.

-Through its activities, the company prevents nearly 60,000 tonnes of CO2 emissions each year.
+Through its activities, the company prevents more than 50,000 tonnes of CO₂ emissions each year.